 The binding priority of these operators is higher than of "&" and "->".
 3.12.5 Symbolic edge operators

-Introducing edge operators with symbolic states, alternative events of the same variable can be described in a even more compact way.
+Alternative events of the same variable can be described in a even more compact way through use of edge operators with symbolic states.
 The symbol "?" stands for "any state".